Emmy-github-webdev/o_portf_r_on_r/README.md

 > Debugging

+### Puts Debugging
-- Puts Debugging by using "puts @blog.inspect".
+- By using "puts @blog.inspect".
 This print out the content on the terminal to ensure data work accodeingly

+> Byebug in Rails
+- By default Rails file give us access to byebug
+- Add "byebug" as a breakpoint for step by step debugging
+- The application will run to the breakpoint and stop
+- Type what you want to inspect.
+Example params, session, @blog
+- To get out of the debug type "continue"

 > Deployment instructions